genesiscommunitysuccess/docs/docs/03_server/10_integration/07_custom-endpoints/03_advanced.md

 ## Endpoint Paths

-The endpoint by default will take it's root from the file name, for example, if the file is called `trade-web-handler.kts`, all endpoints are prefixed with `trade`.
+The endpoint by default will take its root from the file name.
+For example, if the file is called **trade-web-handler.kts**, all endpoints are prefixed with **trade**.

-### Overwriting base path
+### Overriding the base path

-This can be overridden by specifying a `basePath` in the `webHandlers` block:
+You can specify a `basePath` in the `webHandlers` block:

 ```kotlin {1}
 webHandlers("my-base-path") {